LiaoLele/improved-IVA-audio-samples/README.md

 ---
 ## Exemplary audio samples
 ---
-This page provides audio samples of separation results by the improved algorithms (AuxIVA-imp and ILRMA-imp) proposed in our paper and their counterpart in original forms (AuxIVA-ori and ILRMA-ori) in the closely-spaced-source configuration.
-The experimental settings are described in Section 4 of this paper.
+This page provides audio samples of separation results by the AuxIVA-imp algorithm proposed in the paper 'Improvement of Independent Vector Analysis for Closely Spaced Sources' and its counterpart AuxIVA-ori, i.e., the auxiliary function-based IVA in original form.

-The naming rule of these audio samples is [reverberation time]-[algorithm]-[corresponding source].wav
+These audio samples are obtained in the closely-spaced-source configuration under different reverberations.

+File naming rule: [reverberation time]-[AuxIVA]-[the proposed improved algorithm/ the original algorithm]-[corresponding source ID].wav